 To ensure that device drivers don’t cause Windows update errors, experts suggest regularly scanning for any new updates or downloaded drivers that you may not have been aware of and downloading them before you try to install anything.
 This way, you won’t have to download the driver separately while your computer is frozen, and it could actually help fix the problem if it’s just an outdated driver.

 Solution 4 – Use a PC Repair Tool

-A PC repair tool is a utility that scans your computer and fixes known issues with just one click.
-These tools are a lifesaver when you need to troubleshoot a system that is not working properly.
+PC repair tools are utilities designed to scan your computer for known issues and automatically fix them.
+They can be particularly helpful when troubleshooting systems that aren’t functioning as expected.
 A lot of times, these programs will fix the issue with no user input required.
 Other times, they may require you to choose between two or three potential solutions.
 The best part about these types of tools is that they can be used for free!

 To use it, you need to install the Outbyte PC Repair Tool first.
 The installation process is pretty standard; just click Next until it’s done, then follow any prompts if you want to run a quick scan before starting for real.
 Note that although running a quick scan is not required, we do recommend doing so in order to find any files or programs that may be causing issues with your system.

 Solution 5 – Reset the Windows Store Cache